 For more on property tax calculations, visit the Boulder County Website.

 Sales and use taxes comprise 41% percent of the city’s total revenues.
-This category includes: retail sales taxes, business/consumer taxes, utilitiy revenues, construction use taxes, and motor vehicle use taxes.
+This category includes: retail sales taxes, business/consumer taxes, utility revenues, construction use taxes, and motor vehicle use taxes.
 Detailed sales tax revenue reports are available online.